ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_X2_2778471``: This applies errata 2778471 workaround to Cortex-X2
    CPU.
-This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and it is still open.
+This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

 -  ``ERRATA_X2_3701772``: This applies errata 3701772 workaround to Cortex-X2
    CPU.
-This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and it is still open.
+This needs to be enabled for revisions r0p0, r1p0, r2p0 and r2p1 of the CPU and is still open.

 For Cortex-X3, the following errata build flags are defined :